 Just as humans naturally love to be appreciated, and their good nature or good deeds recognized, so also God Who created us in His likeness also desires and expects us to maintain a heart of gratitude towards Him, so much so that His anger could be kindled in an atmosphere of continuous complaints and ungratefulness, which to Him is a show of unbelief and a lack of trust in His personality and His ability...

-Probably no wonder He dealt with the Children of Israel of Old in the wilderness in such manner that may have seemed like they were not His own chosen people; as their ungrateful attitude often got to His nerves, especially despite the fact that they had seen His divine hand of deliverance with signs and wonders, yet they seemed to quickly forget and drift into unbelief...
+No wonder He dealt with the Children of Israel of Old in the wilderness sometimes in a manner that seemed like they were not His own chosen people; as their ungrateful attitude often got to His nerves, especially despite the fact that they had seen His divine hand of deliverance with signs and wonders, yet they seemed to quickly forget and drift into unbelief...

 So we find severally in the Psalms, "O give thanks unto the LORD, for He is good: for His mercy endureth forever."...